Nilphym/Tweeter-sentiment-analysis/README.md

 # Tweeter-sentiment-analysis
-A GUI Application with the feature of executing sentiment analysis of chosen user's Tweets from Twitter platform.
+A GUI application which lets you analyse Tweets of chosen user.
+Working with Twitter API.
 Program has been written in Python 3, using Tkinter, Tweepy, Sklearn, Textblob and nltk libraries.

 ## Table of content